THE BEST LAS VEGAS PROPERTIES

 truth-in-lending statement.

-that allows the lender to demand repayment in full if the borrower sells the
+loan that allows the lender to demand repayment in full if the borrower sells

 is usually used for second mortgages.
 See due-on-sale provision.